Cape Fear Regional Theatre, NC

 2012-2014

-While Director of Programming at the New York Musical Theatre Festival, I managed the submission process of 250 musicals each season.
-I selected the 30 plus shows, concerts and special events that were presented.
-My last season at NYMF was one of the most successful in recent history.
-It saw the transfer of Clinton, The Musical to off-Broadway, The Civil War to the Adirondack Theatre Festival, Sing Me Home to The Goodspeed Opera House’s Festival of New Musicals, as well as number of other shows under option by commercial producers.
+Managed and read 250 musical submissions each season.
+Selecting and nurturing 30 plus shows, concerts and special events each season.
+The 2014 season saw several shows transfer including Clinton, The Musical to off-Broadway, The Civil War to the Adirondack Theatre Festival, Sing Me Home to The Goodspeed Opera House’s Festival of New Musicals, as well as number of other shows under option by commercial producers.

 Other Significant Accomplishments:

-Managed the Next Link Submission Process, which had a 50% increase in submissions my first year, to 250 new musicals.
-Curate the Festival of over 30 new shows.
+Managed the Next Link Submission Process, which had a 50% increase in submissions in 2012, to 250 new musicals.

 Produce the Developmental Reading Series.
 Dramaturg 5 new musicals each season.